huggingface/diffusers/docs/source/en/training/text2image.md

 <hfoptions id="training-inference">
 <hfoption id="PyTorch">

-Let's train on the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset to generate our own Pokémon.
-Set the environment variables `MODEL_NAME` and `dataset_name` to the model (either from the Hub or a local path) and the dataset.
+Let's train on the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset to generate your own Pokémon.
+Set the environment variables `MODEL_NAME` and `dataset_name` to the model and the dataset (either from the Hub or a local path).
 If you're training on more than one GPU, add the `--multi_gpu` parameter to the `accelerate launch` command.

 <Tip>